 Mean Green Pride

-Athletic standouts include football legend “Mean” Joe Greene, who played with the NFL’s Pittsburgh Steelers, and Lance Dunbar, who signed in 2012 and still plays with the Dallas Cowboys signed this year with the Los Angeles Rams.
+Athletic standouts include football legend "Mean" Joe Green, who played with the NFL's Pittsburgh Steelers, and Lance Dunbar, who formally played with the Dallas Cowboys signed this year with the Los Angeles Rams.

 - The Mean Green Machine — a green 1929 Ford Model A Tudor Sedan — helps raise spirit at games and special events.